-Simulations (see Figure 22) show that increasing the radiation length of the first pixel layer from 0.32% to 0.62% (which is an 20% overestimate) reduces the significance factor by a factor of 2 in the $p_t$ region around 0.5 GeV/c.
-Note this set of values are slightly different from the values discussed above ( 37% and 51%) but in the same general range.
+Simulations (see fig. 15) show that increasing the radiation length of the first pixel layer from 0.32% to 0.62% reduces the significance factor by a factor of 2 in the p_t region around 0.5 GeV/c

-The reduction in significance results in an increased data sample to achieve the same statistical uncertainty as specified in the following expression.
+The reduction in significance results in an increased data sample to achieve the same statistical uncertainly as specified in the following expression.